Regional transit agrees to weighted voting based on contributions

 In addition, the board can change the minimum contribution needed for an additional vote, $250,000, if the membership becomes unwieldy.
 Members will decide whether they want to have multiple representatives or give all their votes to a single representative.

-Near the end of Wednesday's meeting, Gardner told the board he continues to lose employees to higher-paying jobs -- three in the last two weeks.
+Gardner also told the board that he continues to lose employees to higher-paying jobs.
 It's getting difficult to cover all the routes, and employees are often asked to work double shifts, he said.

 "We're being outmanned and outgunned," he said.